 In the paragraphs below, we outline some of the available financial assistance schemes that can be utilized to get you the skills you need to transit to your dream career.

-Financial Assistance and Programmes available
+Financial assistance schemes and government grants available

 Here are some of the training schemes and government grants available to support you in making that dream career switch.